Azure/azure-sdk-for-js/sdk/containerregistry/container-registry/samples/v1/typescript/README.md

 products:
   - azure
   - azure-container-registry
-urlFragment: container-registry-typescript-beta
+urlFragment: container-registry-typescript
 ---

-# Azure Container Registry client library samples for TypeScript (Beta)
+# Azure Container Registry client library samples for TypeScript

 These sample programs show how to use the TypeScript client libraries for Azure Container Registry in some common scenarios.